 Possession of any paraphernalia that is associated with the possession, use or trafficking of illegal substances is prohibited in residence.
-Campus Living reserves the right to confiscate and dispose of all illegal substance-related paraphernalia deemed associated with use or promotion of illegal substances.
+Campus Living and the University of Winnipeg Security Services, reserves the right to confiscate and dispose of all illegal substance-related paraphernalia deemed associated with use or promotion of illegal substances.

 Illegal substance-related violations will not be tolerated and may result in eviction from residence or referral to the police.
-For further details regarding eviction, refer to Section 3.5 Eviction Process.
+For further details regarding eviction, refer to Section 3.5 "Eviction Process".